Otumian-empire/articles/cli-app-python.md

-# Arithmatic on the Commandline - Clirithmetic
+# Arithmetic on the Command-line - Clirithmetic

 ## Introduction